Business, Culture, Growth, Hospitality, Inspiration, Marketing

 Coronavirus: 4 tips on how to market yourself and stay sane

 All businesses are having a tough time right now, and I can imagine you are all making the best of your time; redesigning, refurbishing, cleaning that month old stain no one has wanted to go near.
-But, you should make use of this time, now it is more important than ever to stay on top of your business and keep creative.
-This article has four pieces of advice on what you should do to promote yourself and how to stay motivated during the coronavirus outbreak
+But, you should make use of this time, it is more important than ever to stay on top of your business, keep creative and adapt.
+This article has four pieces of advice on how you can promote yourself and stay motivated during the ongoing coronavirus outbreaks.

 1. Keep your customers informed